syl20bnr/spacemacs/README.md

 Oh, you don't find this configuration layer ?
 So sad, well you can try mine:
 [syl20bnr](https://github.com/syl20bnr/spacemacs/tree/master/contrib/syl20bnr)

-Of I forget: All pull requests are welcome for all parts of `Spacemacs`.
+All pull requests are welcome for all parts of `Spacemacs`.

 ### Themes Megapack example